magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 We wrapped the `calculate` function inside an anonymous function, which now receives an event as the sole argument.

-Now we need to modify the `calculate` function definition as follows, to prevent the `click` event from being passed to the `action` of the Shopping form.
+Now we need to modify the `calculate` function definition to prevent the `click` event from being passed to the `action` of the Shopping form.

 ```clj
 (defn calculate [evt]